Ashley-P/mytui/Documentation.md

     void widget_positioner(sWidget *a)
     sSize add_sSize(sSize a, sSize b);
     sSize max_sSize(sSize a, sSize b);
-    int parent_widget_type(sWidget *widget);
+    void assign_to_parent(sWidget *child, sWidget *parent);
     void grid_set(sWidget *widget, int col, int row);

 #### Description

-    tui_frame creates an sWidget struct with the internal type of FRAME and returns a pointer to it.
+    tui_frame() creates an sWidget struct with the internal type of FRAME and returns a pointer to it.

-    tui_button creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.
+    tui_button() creates an sWidget struct with the internal type of BUTTON and returns a pointer to it.

-    widget_sizer fills out the sSize struct in frames and other widgets that can have children
+    widget_sizer() fills out the sSize struct in frames and other widgets that can have children

-    void widget_positioner sets the coords for each widget which tui_draw uses
+    void widget_positioner() sets the coords for each widget which tui_draw uses

-    add_sSize adds to sSize structs together and returns the resulting struct
+    add_sSize() adds to sSize structs together and returns the resulting struct

-    max_sSize compares two sSize structs and returns a struct with the largest of each variables
+    max_sSize() compares two sSize structs and returns a struct with the largest of each variables

-    parent_widget_type checks the type of the widget.
-If it is not of a type that can have children then it invokes tui_err and quits with program with an error.
+    assign_to_parent() assigns the first argument (the child) to the second arguments child list.
+It has a check to see if the second widget is of the correct type.

-    grid_set enters the position of the widget supplied into it's parent's grid array.
+    grid_set() enters the position of the widget supplied into it's parent's grid array.
 Sends a warning if it overwrites something (aka the element is not NULL)
 ---